Hitachi High-Tech Acquires Majority Interest In Nabsys

 Messages from Management

-Hitachi High-Tech Vice President and Executive Officer, and General Manager, Healthcare Business Group Yoshimitsu Takagi
+Yoshimitsu Takagi, Vice President and Executive Officer, and General Manager, Healthcare Business Group

 Hitachi High-Tech is currently working to strengthen its molecular diagnostics business, which is centered around genetic testing.
 By combining Nabsys' genome mapping technology with Hitachi High-Tech's HCE, we aim to build unique solutions that contribute to the research of cancer and undiagnosed diseases, and aid in the development of diagnostic methods.